-America’s systemic racial discrimination persisted from the time of the first brought African to the Jamestown’s Colony in 1619 to a century after the Emancipation Declaration in 1863, when Afro-Americans still lived as second-class citizens under segregation.
+America’s systemic racial hierarchy began when the first African was shipped and sold to the Jamestown’s Colony in 1619.
+A century after the Emancipation Declaration in 1863, Afro-Americans still lived as second-class citizens under segregation.
 Today, race is a tilling shadow which dominates American political discourse.
 The current rise of identity politics – which complements the postmodernist turn in the sixties centered on covert “structural oppression” – has caused a resurgence of black nationalism, notably seen in the Black Lives Matter movement.

-In this context, it is valuable to explore the dissimilar social visions and strategic aims of iconic Civil Rights activists Martin Luther King Jr. and Malcolm X. Here, I contrast Martin Luther King’s “Letter from a Birmingham Jail” and Malcolm X’s speech “The Ballot or the Bullet”, which captures their distinctive doctrines.
+In this context, it is valuable to explore the dissimilar social visions and strategic aims of iconic Civil Rights activists Martin Luther King Jr. and Malcolm X. Their distinctive racial doctrines is encapsulated in King’s “Letter from a Birmingham Jail” and Malcolm X’s speech “The Ballot or the Bullet”.

-Today, politically charged racial discourse mainly emphasizes systemic white oppression, hence, stagnation in black communities is being ascribed to structural suppression instead of cultural shortfalls.
-This help explain the popular revival of Malcolm X’s black nationalism.
+Today, politically charged racial discourse mainly emphasizes systemic white oppression.
+Hence, stagnation in black communities is being ascribed to structural suppression instead of cultural shortfalls.
+This helps explain the popular revival of Malcolm X’s black nationalism.
 Compared to King’s intellectual alignment to America’s historic and Constitutional ideals, however, Malcolm X’s black nationalism appears determined to tear down the social fabric instead of constructing bridges.

 The Civil Rights Movement, at heart, represents the egalitarian wave in the sixties; among the boomers’ leisure and struggles, this was the most successful postwar social movement.
 The “Letter from Birmingham Jail” and “The Ballot or the Bullet” were published in the midst of the civil rights battle by the two most central strategic and ideological activists.
 Although both shared a sense of situational immediateness, the circumstances of King’s letter and Malcolm X’s speech differed, alongside their ideological paradigms.